DanuserLab/u-signal3D/README.md

 **Publication**

-The mathematical approach of the u-signal3D package is described in this paper, [***Cellular harmonics for the morphology-invariant analysis of molecular organization at the cell surface***](https://doi.org/10.1101/2022.08.17.504332).
+The mathematical approach of the u-signal3D package is described in this paper, [***Cellular harmonics for the morphology-invariant analysis of molecular organization at the cell surface***](https://doi.org/10.1101/2022.08.17.504332), written by Hanieh Mazloom-Farsibaf, Qiongjing Zou, Rebecca Hsieh, [Gaudenz Danuser](https://www.danuserlab-utsw.org/), Meghan Driscoll (2022).

 **Overview**